codk1d/illCrawler/README.md

 3. Create database in MySQL.

         $ git clone https://github.com/rvasources/illCrawler
-4. Import .sql file to MySQL database.
+4. Import `.sql` file to MySQL database.
+5. Add domain(s) to database.
-5. Open `illum.php` file and change database data.
+6. Open `illum.php` file and change database data.

 # Functions of illCrawler
 1. Crawling all pages of all domains in database (it saves title, metategs, text and url of page).